patrick-llgc/Learning-Deep-Learning/paper_notes/monopair.md

 #### Overall impression
 This work is inspired by [CenterNet](centernet.md). it not only predicts the 3d bbox from the center of the bbox (similar to [RTM3D](RTM3D) but without predicting the eight points directly).
 It is similar to the popular solutions to the [Kaggle mono3D competition](https://www.kaggle.com/c/pku-autonomous-driving).

 The main idea is to predict distance of each instance and relative distance between neighboring pairs, and their corresponding uncertainties, then use nonlinear optimization (with g2o) for joint optimization.
-It refines the detection results based on spatial relationships
+It refines the detection results based on spatial relationships.

 MonoPair improved accuracy dramatically, especially for heavily occluded scenario.